anthinh123/online-book-store/README.md

 ** Use case
-- Get All Books
+- Retrieve a list of all books available in the bookstore.
-- Get Book Details
+- Retrieve detailed information about a specific book
-- Get All Categories
+- Retrieve a list of all book categories
-- Get All Authors
+- Retrieve a list of all authors
-- Get Books by Category
+- Retrieve a list of books within a specific category
-- Get Books by Author
+- Retrieve a list of books by a specific author.
-- Search Books by Name or Author
+- Search for books based on title or author keywords
-- Add a Review
+- Add a review (comment and rating) for a book.
-- Update a Review
+- Update an existing review (comment and rating)
-- User Can Order One or Many Books
+- Allow an authenticated user to place an order for one or more books

 ** Technology Stack:
 - Spring Boot, Spring Data JPA, Spring Security, Spring Validation, SpringDoc (Swagger), Postgres Database, JWT library, Jackson.